 Start with a low dose, say 2-5mg.
 If this doesn’t provide any meaningful effect for you, increase your dose until you find it does.
 You’ve now found your minimum viable dose.

 You may choose to explore higher doses for greater effects beyond your minimum viable dose.
 This way you can explore if more is necessarily better for you, or just ends up wasting your oil.
 This is a valuable experiment you can conduct on yourself to truly understand how your oil is working for you.

 What works for you is going to be completely subjective, so start low and increase incrementally to find your personal ‘goldilocks zone’ (thats juuuuust right).

 CBD has no official Tolerable Upper Limit (maximum safe dose), but is generally well tolerated.
 Thats why its a good idea to have some idea from the literature just to be safe.

 The Food Standards Agency (FSA) suggests taking a daily dose of 70mg CBD.

 Some people may require higher doses based on their individual needs.
-Cannabis Pharma have recommended their food supplement for adults at a daily intake of up to 130 mg or 1.86 mg CBD per kg body weight.
+A CBD containing food supplement for adults was recently recommended at a daily intake of up to 130 mg or 1.86 mg CBD per kg body weight.

 Tracking Your Way To Success